Professor Sussan Nourshargh

 - The paper by Girbl et al., Immunity, 2018, receives the prestigious Servier Award in Microcirculation.
 This award is given every two years by the European Society for Microcirculation and European Vascular Biology Society to an outstanding publication on microcirculation/vascular biology in basic or clinical research (http://esm-evbo2019.org/registration/travel-awards/).

-- Royal Society Newton Advanced Fellowship Grant (2018) in collaboration with Dr Michael Schnoor, Department of Molecular Biomedicine, CINESTAV, Mexico-City, Mexico.
+- Awarded a Royal Society Newton Advanced Fellowship Grant (2018) in collaboration with Dr Michael Schnoor, Department of Molecular Biomedicine, CINESTAV, Mexico-City, Mexico.